 - Finding a gap in the market, but also ensuring there’s a “market in the gap”

-This type of analysis is not just for first-time business owners, either.
+This type of analysis is not just for first-time ecommerce retailers, either.
 A competitive analysis can be a living document that’s constantly evolving as your company grows and matures over time.

 Maintaining a resource like this is a powerful way to measure how your brand stacks up against the competition right now—but it also can help provide clear direction on how you’ll continue to excel in the future.